Chief Investigator: Professor Grant Russell, email: Grant.Russell@monash.edu

 Despite these reforms, meaningful gaps in equitable access to Community-based Primary Health Care (CBPHC) remain.
 These gaps particularly affect vulnerable groups, such as the poor, refugees and indigenous communities.
 These problems translate into unmet needs for care, delayed or inappropriate treatments and avoidable emergency department consultations and hospitalisations.
 Many of the myriad PHC innovations and pilot projects have been limited in their ability to generate transformative change throughout health care systems.

-Innovative Models Promoting Access and Coverage Team (IMPACT) program aims to generate organisational innovations to promote access to PHC for vulnerable populations, more specifically the poor, refugees and people from indigenous communities.
+Innovative Models Promoting Access and Coverage Transformation (IMPACT) program aims to generate organisational innovations to promote access to PHC for vulnerable populations, more specifically the poor, refugees and people from indigenous communities.
 Activities will be conducted through a learning network of administrative regions within three Canadian provinces and three Australian states.

 Like many, these regions are grappling with the challenges of optimising access for vulnerable populations to quality CBPHC.
 In partnership, the multidisciplinary team (including care providers and community representatives) will work with the regions to identify and perform an in-depth and rigorous assessment of existing system-level organisational innovations that address access to vulnerable populations.
 Then, informed by state of the art evidence on these potential interventions, teams will select, adapt, and implement/evaluate approaches that best address their needs and context.